jtsalisbury/HouseHub-API/README.md

 ```

 **Response**
-The following response will be provided as a JSON string.
+The following response will be provided.

 ```
 {